MSF-UK/r-epi-coaching/docs/README.md

 ## Overview

-This page hosts the R tutorial materials for the **MSF OCA R coaching series**.
-This coaching series was developed to support MSF OCA R public health epidemiology users who have already undertaken some R courses and/or have some limited experience of R, but are still at an early stage in their R journey.
+This page hosts the R tutorial materials for the **MSF UK R epi coaching series**.
+This coaching series was developed to support MSF R public health epidemiology users who have already undertaken some R courses and/or have some limited experience of R, but are still at an early stage in their R journey.
 The materials may also be useful to more